-The finance committee's overall risk management strategy seeks to assist the company in meeting its financial targets, whilst minimising potential adverse effects on financial performance.
+The Finance and Audit Committee's overall risk management strategy seeks to assist the company in meeting its financial targets, whilst minimising potential adverse effects on financial performance.

-Risk management policies are approved and reviewed by the finance committee on a regular basis.
-These included the credit risk policies and future cash flow requirements.
+Wayss risk policies are actively reviewed by the Wayss Quality, Safety and Compliance Committee.
+Policies relevant to finance and investment are reviewed and approved by the Finance and Audit Committee on a regular basis.
+These include the credit risk policies and future cash flow requirements.